johnwhargs/JohnHargreaves_T1A2/README.md

 ---

 ## HTML Documents:

 - **index.html**\
   This is the landing page of my portfolio.
 It will contain links to html pages, as well as my socials (LinkedIn, Instagram and GitHub).

 - **about-me.html**\
-This page will contain a breif spill about me and my interest.
+  This page will contain a breif spill about me and my interests - created a .

 - **resume.html**\
   This page contains my Resume marked up in html and styled using css, as well as an option to download a pdf.

 - **blog.html**\
   This is a html file with a seperate css stylesheet with custom css used spefically for blogs.
 A blog template was created to fulfil the five sample posts.
 Sample blog posts can be found [here](/blog-posts)

 - **contact.html**\
   This is a html file with a seperate css stylesheet with custom css used spefically for contacts.

 ## CSS Documents:

 - **main.css**\
-This css file will contain universal styles, used through out the website.
+  This css file will contain universal styles, used through out the website - such as the nav and font styles.

 - **blog.css**\
   This css file will contain styles unique to the blog page and templates to for sample posts.
 I will create a design system to easily style up a blog post.
 This includes the component of a pulled quote and a three column image lock-up.

-- **landing.css**\
+- **landing-page.css**\
-This css file will contain universal styles, used throught out the website.
+  Styles used on the landing-page.html

 - **contact.css**\
   CSS styles for the contact form.

 - **media-query.css**\
   Contains all my media quires that make the website responsive to various breaking points.

+- **resume.css**\
+  CSS styles for my resume in HTML.

+- **about-me.css**\
+CSS styles for about-me.html, such as the list with thumbnail components.

+- **reset.html**\
+HTML reset using CSS styles by http://meyerweb.com/eric/tools/css/reset/

 ---

 ## Functionality / features:

-Four components which contain
+From the very start I focused on getting the typography right to determain the overall style of the website.

+This can be seen in the components that I made

 ---

 ## Target audience: